ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 ### Using Linux

-First, establish an SSH connection to your instance, and then use the command below to list the instance's disks.
+First, establish an SSH connection to your instance and then use the command below to list the instance's disks.

 ```
 # admin@serveur-1:~$ lsblk